Generative Technologies: Citing chatbots

 Citing these new technologies honestly and transparently is the best way to avoid academic misconduct allegations.
 But remember the acceptance and/or prohibition of using generative technologies like chatbots is at the discretion of individual instructors, so you should always check with your instructors and syllabi for specifics regarding individual course contexts.

-Students should remember chatbots are only able to produce synthetic text as the result of many writer's intellectual labors, so not citing generative technologies like chatbots obscures these innumerable contributions to knowledge that chatbots use to provide responses to prompts.
+Students should remember chatbots and other generative technologies are only able to algorithmically produce text content from the statistical analysis of large datasets of human-generated text, so not citing generative technologies like chatbots obscures these real human contributions to knowledge that chatbots use to re-produce text context in response to user prompts.

 Some places to begin